frankschoeman/kyubus-shader/README.md

 ├─📄kyubus-... etc

 RetroArch shader installation: </br>
-#1 Place the files from the zip file "📁kyubus-extras/📁RetroArch-native-shader" folder in the "📁RetroArch root\📁shaders\" folder </br>
+#1 Place the files from the zip file "kyubus-extras/RetroArch-native-shader" folder in the "RetroArch root\shaders\" folder </br>
 #2 Then in retroach while in game, open the Quickmenu with F1 > shaders > load > kyubus-crtguest.slangp

 Reshade Hotkeys:</br>